bytewax/bytewax/README.md

 At a high level, Bytewax provides a few major benefits:

-The operators in Bytewax are largely “data-parallel”, meaning they can operate on independent parts of the data concurrently.
+* The operators in Bytewax are largely “data-parallel”, meaning they can operate on independent parts of the data concurrently.
-The ability to express higher-level control constructs, like iteration.
+* The ability to express higher-level control constructs, like iteration.
-Bytewax allows you to develop and run your code locally, and then easily scale that code to multiple workers or processes without changes.
+* Bytewax allows you to develop and run your code locally, and then easily scale that code to multiple workers or processes without changes.

 Bytewax uses [PyO3](https://github.com/PyO3/pyo3/) to provide Python bindings to the [Timely Dataflow](https://timelydataflow.github.io/timely-dataflow/) Rust library.

+Visit our [documentation site](https://docs.bytewax.io/) for full documentation

 ## Usage